P-p-H-d/mlib/README.md

 Initialize the shared pointer 'shared' to a new object of type 'type'.
 The default constructor of type is used to initialize the object.
+This method is only created only if the INIT method is provided.

 ##### void name\_init\_set(shared\_t shared, const shared\_t src)